CHS Counseling

 Counseling Resources

 Your health is most important!
 Take care of yourself!
 See your counselor if you need support!
+YOU ARE NOT ALONE!

 In case of an Emergency, CALL 911